-My year-long stay in Hanoi had been nothing short of amazing.
+My year-long stay in Vietnam was nothing short of amazing.
+I guess I can say that the whole thing was one of my most unforgettable experiences ever.
 And since I lived alone (well, for the first three quarters, that is,) one of the things that I always did was explore the capital city of Hanoi on foot.

 Hanoi is a pretty big city, so there’s always the possibility of getting lost.
 But I always believe that as long as you know how to communicate with the locals, getting lost is never a problem.
 So on weekends, when I was free to leave my place of work, I’d usually take a 40-minute bus ride to the Long Bien bus station in Hanoi for my weekly adventures.
 From the bus terminal, I would walk all the way to Hoan Kiem Lake, which basically was the starting point for most of my adventures.
 It was where I planned my next moves and where I decided which roads I should take.

 Hanoi is a city that values and promotes art.
 It is therefore not surprising to see artists sitting along the road and making wonderful pieces of art.

 I always walk down this street because it is not only pretty, it is also literally very cool even during summer.